JonFaull/Sentinel-2-LC1-L2A-Automatic-Product-Downloader/README.md

 This program was written in Windows 10 using Python 3.6 anad an Anaconda installation.
 Python 3.6 can be downloaded [here](https://repo.continuum.io/archive/), I use `Anaconda3-5.2.0-Windows-x86_64.exe`.

-The following python packages are needed and can be install via `PIP`: `sentinelsat, datetime, glob, os, utm, zipfile, numpy, pyproj,  pandas, re, pygeoj`.
+The following python packages are needed and can be install via `PIP`: `sentinelsat, datetime, glob, os, utm, zipfile, numpy, pyproj,  pandas, re, pygeoj` and `configparser`.

 The following python packages are also needed and can be downloaded [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/): `rasterio, shapely, gdal`.